n1rolf4/CypressAppTests/README.md

 c.
 Run the test with Behat
-Within a terminal go to the main project folder (vendor folder should be visible), an run the following command:
+Within the terminal, go to the root folder that was downloaded from my git repository (vendor folder should be visible after running composer update), and run the following command:

-.\vendor\bin\behat that should run the entire suite of tests (api + functional).
+`.\vendor\bin\behat` it should run the entire suite of tests (api + functional).

-there are several other options that you can run the tests:
+there are several other options for running the tests:
 For example if you want to run only the API tests the following command should be run:
-.\vendor\bin\behat .\features\api_login.feature
+`.\vendor\bin\behat .\features\api_login.feature`

-similar for the functional tests:
+similarly for the functional tests:
-.\vendor\bin\behat .\features\UI_login.feature
+`.\vendor\bin\behat .\features\UI_login.feature`

-After finishing, more information about the run will be displayed:
+After finishing, more information about the tests will be displayed:
 - number of tests ran (how many have passed, failed or skipped if it is the case)
 - number of steps ran
 - the time of the run and how much memory has been used